-According to the US Bureau of Labor Statistics, 11 days is the average number of vacation days for private industry workers who have worked for one year.
+According to the US Bureau of Labor Statistics, 11 days is the average number of paid vacation days for private industry workers who have worked for one year.
 It’s 13 days for public sector employees.

 We’ll explain everything from calculating UTO to laws governing unpaid time off.